Samburu people: In Western popular culture

 Samburu have been widely portrayed in popular culture, ranging from Hollywood movies, major television commercials, and mainstream journalism.
-Such portrayals make good use of Samburu’s colorful cultural traditions, but sometimes at the expense of accuracy.
+Such portrayals make use of Samburu’s colorful cultural traditions, but sometimes at the expense of accuracy.
 One of the earlier film appearances by Samburu was in the 1953 John Ford classic Mogambo, in which they served as background for stars such as Clark Gable, Grace Kelly and Ava Gardner.

 In the 1990s, 300 Samburu traveled to South Africa to play opposite Kevin Bacon in the basketball comedy The Air Up There, in which Samburu are portrayed as a group called “The Winabi” whose prince is a potential hoops star who would propel Bacon to a college head coaching job.
 Samburu extras were used to portray members of the closely related, but better known, Maasai ethnic group as in the film The Ghost and the Darkness, starring Michael Douglas and Val Kilmer.
 The 2005 film The White Masai—about a Swiss woman falling in love with a Samburu man—similarly conflates the two ethnic groups, mainly because the authors and directors believed that no one would have heard of Samburu.

 Dancing Samburu were included in a MasterCard commercial.
 Samburu runners were famously portrayed in a late 1980s Nike commercial, in which a Samburu man's words were translated into English as the Nike slogan “Just Do It.”
-This was corrected by anthropologist Lee Cronk, who seeing the commercial alerted Nike and the media that the Samburu man was saying “I don’t want these.
+This was corrected by anthropologist Lee Cronk, who seeing the commercial alerted Nike and the media that the Samburu man was saying, “Mayieu kuna.
+Ijooki inamuk sapukin” which actually translated as “I don’t want these.
 Give me big shoes.”
 Nike, in explaining the error, admitted to having improvised the dialogue and stated “we thought nobody in America would know what he said."

 A tribe in season 3 of the U.S. reality television series Survivor, which was filmed in Kenya in 2001, was named Samburu.

 Recent conflicts

 In a 2009 article MSNBC took readers on a tour through places purported to be in Samburu County, while asserting that conflicts between Samburu and the neighboring Pokot people was the result of both sides starving because they had more cattle than the rangelands could support.

-Armed conflict between the Samburu and Pokot tribes has escalated since 2010 and it is almost entirely centered upon the declining pastures available for increasing cattle herd sizes, numbering now as many as 1,500 cattle in a single herd.
-With the recurrent droughts since 2010, and catastrophic drought of 2017, the battles for pasture have led to both sides invading the nature conservancies of Laikipia County.
-The armed conflict is incited by politicians on all sides who use it as a means to improve their credentials among pastoralist communities.
+Armed conflict between the Samburu and Pokot tribes has escalated since 2010.
+It is almost entirely centered upon the declining pastures available for increasing cattle herd sizes, numbering now as many as 1,500 cattle in a single herd.
+With the recurrent droughts since 2010, and catastrophic drought of 2017, the battles for pasture have led to both sides invading the private ranches and nature conservancies of Laikipia County.
+The armed conflict was incited by politicians who use it to improve their credentials among pastoralist communities.